prthiaga/mcrouter-wiki/Configuration.md

 A route handle receives a request from a parent route handle, processes it, and potentially sends it on to child route handles; it then processes the replies and responds back with its own reply to the original request.

 In a given config, route handles form a directed acyclic graph with each route handle as a node.
 They're freely composeable and an arbitrary graph can be represented in the config.
-Each available route handle is described  [here](List-of-Route-Handles).

 ####Representing route handles in JSON